OriginalStefikO/PythonBot/README.md

 Example:
 BinToDec 10011010010
 [Output: 1234]
-You can use BinToDec, DecToBin, DecToHex, HexToDec, BinToHec, HexToBin
+You can use BinToDec, DecToBin, DecToHex, HexToDec, BinToHex, HexToBin
 ```